2017 Ball State Cardinals football team

 The 2017 Ball State Cardinals football team represented Ball State University in the 2017 NCAA Division I FBS football season.
 They were led by second-year head coach Mike Neu and played their home games at Scheumann Stadium in Muncie, Indiana as members of the West Division of the Mid-American Conference.
 They finished the season 2–10, 0–8 in MAC play to finish in last place in the West Division.

-Previous season

-The Cardinals finished the 2016 season 4–8, 1–7 in MAC play to finish in last place in the West Division.